htetmyatthar/6006/part3/go/counting_sort/README.md

 ```
 **IDEA**: This might good for strings, due to 2 dimensional array.

-**Caution**: Although pseudocodes are for C programming language, you can reference it to implement it in golang.
+**Caution**: Although pseudocodes are for C programming language, you can reference it to implement these algorithms in golang.

 ## Implementation notes